Contact InfoPure Mathematics

 Question: Does a graduate student at Waterloo have to pay tuition?
 Why isn’t it just waived?

 Answer: Yes, graduate students have to pay tuition.
 Many universities do indeed waive tuition fees for graduate students.
-Waterloo is not one of them.
-I don’t know why.
-Our department has no control over that.
+Waterloo is not one of them; our department has no control over that.
 We do offer full financial support to all admitted graduate students, both at the Master’s and the Doctoral levels.
 Your tuition fees will be automatically deducted from this amount.
 Current tuition fees can be found here:

 We try to increase the level of financial support as much as we can every year.
-Tuition fees are much higher for international students.
-Because of this, we do offer more financial support to international students than to Canadians, but the difference is not enough to offset the difference in tuition fees.
-However, all of the foreign graduate students that I talked to in our department tell me that they manage to get by with their level of support.
-The "minimum living costs" indicated on the university's website here:
+Tuition fees are much higher for international students, and because of this, we do offer more financial support to international students than to Canadians, to offset the difference in tuition fees on our basic offers.
+That said, there are often additional scholarships/awards that are only open to Canadian citizens or Permanent Residents.
+The university has provided an estimate of grad student living costs website here:

 Question: How much TA work (Teaching Assistant) will I be required to do as a graduate student?

-Graduate students with major external scholarships usually do 2 TA’s per year, one in the Fall term and one in the Winter term.
-Sometimes additional TA jobs (for additional money!) are available to these students if they want them.
+Graduate students holding NSERC or OGS have their TA load adjusted to just 2 TAs for the year!
+Sometimes additional TA jobs (for additional money) are available to these students if they want them.

 Your actual TA duties depend on the particular assignment.
 You can be assigned a variety of different types of TA units.
 Here are some possibilities: